 A portion of the original gain, $.202 million, was amortized in 1992, leaving $1.118 million to be amortized in 1993 and later.

-The company pays a consideration to the reinsurer of $105 million.
+The company pays consideration to the reinsurer of $105 million.

-The company sells assets allocable to the block with a book/adjusted carrying value of $80 million and a market value of $89 million to partially fund the payment to the reinsurer.
+The company sells assets allocable to the block with a book/adjusted carrying value of $80 million and a fair value of $89 million to partially fund the payment to the reinsurer.
 This sale generates a taxable gain of $9 million resulting in the payment of $3.06 million in capital gains taxes.
 The after-tax gain from these 1993 sales is amortized as follows: